Jewish businessmen and town founder Marcus OppenheimerView Full Item in University of Washington

 Photograph of members of the Utah Japanese Association, all of whom were non-citizens that had been denied citizenshipUnknownView Full Item in University of Utah - J. Willard Marriott Library

-Department store founded by German immigrantWebster & StevensView Full Image in University of Washington
+Department store founded by German immigrantWebster & StevensView Full Item in University of Washington

 In 1890, German immigrant Edward Nordhoff and his wife Josephine invested their life savings of $1,200 to start The Bon Marche at First Avenue and Cedar Street.
 He modeled his new department store aft…

-Letter to the Council of Jewish Women regarding Ellis Island immigration expenses and hardshipsWinkler, HelenView Full Text in University of Washington
+Letter to the Council of Jewish Women regarding Ellis Island immigration expenses and hardshipsWinkler, HelenView Full Item in University of Washington

 Typed on the letterhead of the Council of Jewish Women, New York, Department of Immigrant Aid.